juanmoo/bayer-ie/README.md

 # CSAIL NLP Bayer Project
-This is a python-based project to be used to parse and extract relevant portions of EMA-styled PDF documents.
+This is a python-based project to be used to parse and extract relevant portions of EMA/FDA/EPA PDF documents.
+The modules in this project are setup up so that they can be used through a Command-line interface (CLI).

 ## Installation